lirongg/project-4-FE/README.md

   - Quick search functionality to find items based on tags or keywords.

 - **Notification System**
-  - Set reminders or notifications for important items or documents.
-  - Get alerts for items that haven't been updated in a while.
+  - Get alerts for items that have been relocated / removed or newly created.

 ## Screenshots